kothamasipradeep/kothamasipradeep/README.md

 - 👋 Hi, I’m @kothamasipradeep
-- 👀 I’m interested work as a python developer
+- 👀 I’m interested to work as a python developer
 - 🌱 I’m currently learning python,flask and machine learning